antonmilev/MagicInpainter/README.md

 MagicInpainter 3.0 is currently limited to single photos.

-- **Use AI and deep learning to speed up algorithms and optimal inpaint radius selection** Inpaint algorithms can be assisted with AI for classification, automation of algorithms type and optimal radius size selection.
+- **Use AI and deep learning to speed up algorithms and optimal inpaint radius selection** Assist inpaint algorithms with AI for classification, automation of algorithms type and optimal radius size selection.
 Used here inpaint algorithms can be combined with various neural networks models, especially in the cases when inpaint involves complicated features and big resolution, speed can be also significantly improved.

 Following research areas are also interesting for me: